Rolandas Makrickas: Basilica of Santa Maria Maggiore

+Cardinal Makrickas in 2025 presiding over Solemn Vespers.

 On 15 December 2021, Pope Francis appointed him extraordinary commissioner with responsibility for managing the assets of the chapter of the Basilica of Santa Maria Maggiore, citing "the particular complexities of the economic and financial management of the Chapter ... exacerbated by the spread of the [COVID-19] pandemic".
 (Note: When Makrickas ended his work as commissioner, Pope Francis described his remit differently: "the task of reorganizing the life of the Chapter and the Basilica".)
 The pope left a meeting to offer him the post in a brief hallway conversation.
 Despite that characterization of his role, he repeatedly acted as spokesperson for the basilica's events and initiatives.

 On 23 February 2023, the pope made him titular bishop of Tolentino with the personal title of archbishop.
-Makrickas received his episcopal consecration on 15 April from Cardinal Pietro Parolin, with co-consecrators Cardinal Stanislaw Rylko, Archpriest of Santa Maria Maggiore, and Archbishop Edgar Peña Parra.
+Makrickas received his episcopal consecration on 15 April from Cardinal Pietro Parolin, with co-consecrators Cardinal Stanisław Ryłko, Archpriest of Santa Maria Maggiore, and Archbishop Edgar Peña Parra.

 On 20 March 2024, ending Makrickas' role as commissioner and redefining the role of the Basilica's canons, Pope Francis named him coadjutor archpriest of Santa Maria Maggiore.

 Pope Francis announced on 6 October 2024 that he planned to make him a cardinal on 8 December, a date that was later changed to 7 December.

 On 7 December 2024, Pope Francis made him a cardinal, assigning him as a member of the order of cardinal deacons the deaconry of Sant'Eustachio.

+In February 2025, Makrickas visited Lithuania for the first time after becoming a cardinal and together with two other Lithuanian cardinals Audrys Bačkis and Sigitas Tamkevičius held a mass in the Vilnius Cathedral on 16 February, commemorating the Independence Day of Lithuania.

+He was named in the Testament of Pope Francis as having been given the instructions for Francis' burial at Santa Maria Maggiore.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

-He succeeded as archpriest of Santa Maria Maggiore upon the 80th birthday of his predecessor, 4 July 2025.
+He succeeded as archpriest of Santa Maria Maggiore upon the 80th birthday of his predecessor, Cardinal Ryłko, on 4 July 2025.